JarvusInnovations/background-action/README.md

           log-output: stderr,stdout # same as true
           log-output-if: failure
           # failure = exit-early or timeout
+          working-directory: backend
+          # sets the working directory (cwd) for the shell running commands

     - name: Tests that require the resources defined above to run
       run: npm test
 ```